 Human resources specialists generally work in office settings.
 Some, particularly recruitment specialists, travel extensively to attend job fairs, visit college campuses, and meet with applicants.
 Most human resources specialists work full time during regular business hours.
 Some work more than 40 hours per week.

 The median annual wage for human resources specialists was $62,290 in May 2021.

-Employment of human resources specialists is projected to grow 7 percent from 2016 to 2026, about as fast as the average for all occupations.
-Human resources specialists will be needed to handle increasingly complex employment laws and healthcare coverage options.
-Most growth is projected to be in the employment services industry.
+Employment of human resources specialists is projected to grow 10 percent from 2020 to 2030, about as fast as the average for all occupations.

 Explore resources for employment and wages by state and area for human resources specialists.